 What is Poitín?

 Poitín is a clear, high proof (90-180 proof!) precursor to whiskey.
-The name comes from the Gaelic word pota, which translates to “little pot”, describing the small pot stills used to produce the spirit.
-In essence, its Irish moonshine.
+The name comes from the Gaelic word pota, which translates to “little pot,” describing the small pot stills used to produce the spirit.
+In essence, it’s Irish moonshine.
 The flavor can vary depending on the mash bill, which can consist of whatever grains and cereals available in each region.
-Traditionally, this meant barley, corn, potatoes or sugar beets.
+Traditionally, this meant barley, corn, potatoes, or sugar beets.

 A Brief History

 As with whiskey, the history of this spirit is a little murky; some credit the invention to Christian monks, others to Viking raiders.
 Whatever the case, the story of poitín becomes a little clearer around the 17th century.
 At that time, Ireland was under British rule and suffering from wars and rebellions.
-In 1641, the Irish Catholic gentry rebelled against English administration in Ireland, known as the Rebellion of 1641.
-Subsequent civil wars in Britain meant the Irish rebels were able to maintain control of the island for a period of years, until Oliver Cromwell brutally reconquered Ireland from 1649–1653.
+In 1641, the Irish Catholic gentry rebelled against the English administration in Ireland, known as the Rebellion of 1641.
+Subsequent civil wars in Britain meant the Irish rebels were able to maintain control of the island for a period of years until Oliver Cromwell brutally reconquered Ireland from 1649–1653.

 A few years later, the government tried to collect a tax on all spirits, including poitín.
 This was no easy task, however, as distillers hid their bottles and denied existence to avoid tax collectors.
 Finally, in 1661, King Charles II banned the spirit.
 This move was also believed to be another attempt to repress Irish culture, fueling the resentment toward British rule.
-Production did not stop though, it simply went underground.
+Production did not stop, though, it simply went underground.
 The Irish continued to make the spirit in rural areas, often on land boundaries to dispute ownership if found.
 As such, poitín became a symbol of Irish rebellion and irreverence to the colonial British empire.
 By the 19th century, the spirit even made its way to the US and even featured in the New York Times.

 The Important Stuff